knative/docs/blog/docs/articles/aws_to_func_migration.md

 You see two functions here: `handler` for the custom application logic and `main` which calls some AWS Lambda APIs which register the custom handler.
 The signature of `handler` references the standard `Context` and an `S3Event` from the AWS Lambda SDK.
 In order to be able to run the function one needs two vendor-specific dependencies and a `main` function.
 These are not directly related to the actual program, but are necessary technical plumbing in order start the custom `handler` and register it to receive events.

-## A much simpler Knative Function for AWS S3
+## A Simpler Knative Function for AWS S3

 In the [previous post](/blog/articles/consuming_s3_data_with_knative){:target="_blank"} we already discussed how to consume notifications from AWS Lambda in an on-premise cluster using Knative Eventing, but lets take a look at the code again: